 We offer the same premium services, career planning and resources to all candidates.
-Here’s what’s different for Executive MBAs:
+Here’s what we offer for Executive MBAs:

 Assessment and Professional Development

-Individual coaching sessions (up to 5 hours) are available to Executive MBA students and alumni.
-Access this service by contacting Frans VanOudenallen at firstname.lastname@example.org
+Individual coaching sessions are available to Executive MBA candidates and alumni.
+Access this service by contacting EMBA program staff at email@example.com or 314-935-9009, or Mark Schlafly at the Weston Career Center at firstname.lastname@example.org or 314-935-5950.

 A typical coaching series includes these stages: